By

 some of my readers is that: praise-singing of individuals, especially

 politicians of whatever party, is not what I do.
 Yes, it is still the same.
+Today’s article is no different; I actually see nothing extraordinarily admirable in the person of Rotimi Amaechi.
+He’s much like,

-below or a little above, his mates such as Engr.
+below or a little above, his mates, such as Engr.
 Rabiu Musa Kwankwaso (Kano), Malam

-Ibrahim Shekarau (Kano; to PDP) Aliyu Wamako (Sokoto), Kashim Shettima (Borno; from ANPP) and
+Ibrahim Shekarau (Kano; to PDP), Aliyu Wamako (Sokoto), Kashim Shettima (Borno; from ANPP) and

 other PDP renegades.
 To me, and I don’t